hashobject/blog.hashobject.com/resources/posts/20130615-tips-for-running-clojure-webapp-on-amazon-beanstalk.md

 -->
 ## Logging

-If you are using `clojure.tools.logging` in the app for logging following snippet will help you to have proper logs on Amazon Beanstalk.
+If you are using `clojure.tools.logging` in the app for logging, the following snippet will help you to have proper logs on Amazon Beanstalk.

 ```clojure